-If you’re on the long, bumpy road to writing the LSAT and want to know how to ace the logical reasoning section, this guide will tell you everything you need to know!
+If you’re on the long, bumpy road to law school and want to know how to ace the LSAT logical reasoning section, this guide will tell you everything you need to know!

 If you’ve begun your LSAT prep and aren’t sure where to start for the LR section or can’t seem to figure out how to best tackle the questions, this guide has got you covered!

-We’ll break down the most common LSAT logical reasoning questions, share tried and true tips on how to nail the LSAT, and include practice questions and answers to put these tips to the test!
+We’ll break down the most common LR questions, share tried and true tips on how to nail the LSAT, and include practice questions and answers to put these tips to the test!

-Each logical reasoning LSAT question will have three parts: a passage, a question or task, and five multiple-choice questions.
+To study effectively, you’ll need to understand the format of the LSAT.
+Each LR LSAT question will have three parts: a passage, a question or task, and five multiple-choice questions.

 You will have to complete at least one LR section comprised of 24-26 questions.
 If you get LR questions for the experimental section of the LSAT, you’ll have to do another set of 24-26 questions.